About this Toolkit

 Where is reform possible?

-• Across trade and tax governance, geopolitical divides make major structural reform unlikely.
+• Geopolitical divides make major structural reform unlikely.
 The most realistic way forward is to make incremental improvements within existing frameworks.

-• For global tax policy, progress will depend on whether the two parallel initiatives by the OECD/G20 and the UN can come together in a way that is both effective and inclusive.
+• On tax, progress depends on whether the parallel OECD/G20 and UN initiatives can come together in a way that is both effective and inclusive.

-• In global trade, reform is more likely to happen through informal and non-binding approaches – such as information sharing, best practices, or voluntary guidelines – rather than new binding rules.
-This is particularly true in areas where WTO members can see clear benefits.
+• On trade, reform will likely advance through informal and non-binding approaches — information sharing, best practices, or voluntary guidelines — particularly where WTO members can see clear benefits.

 What can the EU do about it?